OpenDriveLab/Vista/README.md

 # Vista

-The official implementation of our new paper:
+The official implementation of the paper:

 **Vista: A Generalizable Driving World Model with High Fidelity and Versatile Controllability**